NRC YouTube channel policy statement

 The National Research Council of Canada (NRC) uses YouTube, a free video-sharing platform offered by Google, an American company, as one tool in its efforts to communicate clearly, quickly and in an interesting manner to Canadians.

-NRC’s YouTube account is managed by the Communications and Corporate Relations Branch (CCRB), on behalf of the institutes and programs across NRC.
+NRC’s YouTube account is managed by the Communications and Corporate Relations Branch (CCRB), on behalf of the research centres and programs across NRC.

 Videos uploaded to NRC’s branded YouTube channel will cover various themes and topics, including videos about events, contests, science breakthroughs, behind the scenes, insights of scientists, personal interviews; instructional and educational videos.
 Other NRC videos are also available in the Video Library of the NRC website.